patricknakayama/Red_vs_Blue_Team/DefensiveSummary.md

     - Implementation of a Host Based Intrusion Detection System (HIDS)

   - **Why It Works**:
-    - Antiviruse software is effective in detection and removal of of malicious threats against computers and a robust security option in general which should be layered into a Defense in Depth approach to Cyber Security.
+    - Antivirus software is effective in detection and removal of malicious threats against computers and a robust security option in general which should be layered into a Defense in Depth approach to Cyber Security.
     - Host Based Intrusion Detection Systems monitor and analyze the entire file system of a host system and generate alerts if baseline deviation is detected.